-Office, 3, Old Broad-street, E.C.
+Office, 3, Old Broad-street, E. C.

-RUPTURES EFFECTUALLY CURED RUPTURES EFFECTUALLY CURED WITHOUT A TRUSS.-Dr. BARKER'S celebrated REMEDY is protected by three patents, of England, France, and Vienna; and from its great success in private practice is now made known as a public duty through the medium of the press.
+PTURES EFFECTUALLY CURED WITHOUT A TRUSS.-Dr. BARKER'S celebrated REMEDY is protected by three patents, of England, France, and Vienna; and from its great success in private practice is now made known as a public duty through the medium of the press.
 In every case of single or double rupture, in either sex, of any age, however bad or long standing, it is equally applicable, effecting a cure in a few days, without inconvenience, and will be hailed as a boon by all who have been tortured with trusses.
 Sent post free to any part of the world, with instructions for use, on receipt of 10s.
-6d. by post-office order, or stamps, by CHARLES BARKER, M.D., 10, Brock-street, Holborn, London.-Any infringement of this triple patent will be proceeded against, and restrained by injunction of the proceeded against, and restrained by injunction of the Lord High Chancellor.
+6d. by post-office order, or stamps, by CHARLES BARKER, M.D., 10, Brook-street, Holborn, London.-Any infringement of this triple patent will be proceeded against, and restrained by injunction of the Lord High Chancellor.